 Prospect Plaza is also home to the LuMin Student Housing Security Initiative, a program in collaboration with Lutheran Campus Ministry at CSU and Off-Campus Life that offers subsidized housing for housing-insecure students.
 Donna Lopez, the housing coordinator for LuMin, touched on the opportunities the program offers students to continue their education despite housing insecurity.

-“We have really targeted students who are housing insecure, homeless (and) first generation; the result is that we’ve had a successful number of people graduate.”
-Lopez said.
+“We have really targeted students who are housing insecure, homeless (and) first generation; the result is that we’ve had a successful number of people graduate,” Lopez said.
 “When you have secure housing and the ability to not have to work every job in town and only work one job, you can focus on your academics.
 You can focus on being a student.”

-Due to health and safety concerns in Prospect Plaza, CSU STRATA, a private company affiliated with CSU that owns the apartment complex, made the decision to close for remodeling during the summer of 2025.
+Due to health and safety concerns in Prospect Plaza, CSU STRATA, a private company affiliated with CSU that owns the apartment complex, made the decision to close for remodeling during summer 2025.
 However, students have begun to voice their concerns over STRATA’s projected plan to remodel Prospect Plaza into a luxury apartment complex, raising questions surrounding affordability and the displacement of current residents.

 “Most of the students that live in Prospect Plaza are nontraditional students, whether that’s international students, a student with a family, … so it’s all these identities that typically are marginalized and not supported in accessing that higher education.
 People rely on the low cost of these apartments.
 Whether you’re in the initiative or not, these are the most affordable apartments in Fort Collins.” -Valeria Valles Castañeda, Prospect Plaza Apartments resident